-The idea behind the Player Value Index system is to have the recreational players benefit more in comparison to professional players.
-Recs should end up with a high PVI factor, and therefore earn more rakeback than a pro when they would be truly raking the same amount.
+The idea behind Player Value Index (PVI) in GGPoker is to have recreational players benefit more in comparison to professional players in terms of rake.
+Instead of raking the same amount, recs should have a higher PVI factor and earn more rakeback than a pro.

 If you have a PVI factor of 0.8 and the true rake generated over a certain period is $1,000, your rakeback will be based on $800 PVI rake.
 The rakeback coming from the Fish Buffet as well as the welcome bonus is determined by this PVI rake number.

 Based on our own research, the minimum PVI factor is 0.36, and the key determinants that lower your PVI score are volume and winnings.
 Both variables seem to be perceived as typical for a ‘regular’ and the higher they are, the quicker your PVI goes down.

 This way the recs/regs ratio is more in balance.
 And when recreational player’s bankroll allow them to stay in the game longer, this also benefits the pros.

 How does the Fish Buffet rakeback system work?

 In the screenshot you can see the different ranks within the Fish Buffet rakeback system.

 For every $1 generated in PVI rake you will earn 100 FPs.
 In order to move up from a Bronze Shrimp to a Silver Shrimp, 6,000 FPs or generate $60 in PVI rake is needed.
 Additionally, there’s a time limit in order to move up in ranks which can be seen in the fourth column.